sap-tutorials/xpa-tutorials/tutorials/xpa-sac-hxm-add-new-version/xpa-sac-hxm-add-new-version.md

 4. Close your story.

     - You may now close your story.
     - There is no need to save it as it only served as an entry point for the version management section.
+    - Alternatively, you can also just use an existing story of this content package to enter the version management section.

 ### Adjust Version Properties
 Now that you created your new version, you can make a couple of adjustments which are relevant for the planning activities.
 This includes changing the plan horizon or the reference period for instance.